Claudio Baglioni: Biography

-And in 1999, the album Viaggiatore sulla coda del tempo, with the imminent arrival of the new millennium, considered one of the most ambitious, complex and cultured projects of the musician's entire recording work, it marks the passage of the millennium through a traveler's journey between space and time.
+And in 1999, the album Viaggiatore sulla coda del tempo, with the imminent arrival of the new millennium, considered one of the most ambitious, complex and cultured projects of Baglioni's entire recording work, it marks the passage of the millennium through a traveler's journey between space and time.
 The album sells half a million copies in a month.
-Baglioni will subsequently declare that the three albums (Oltre, Io sono qui and Viaggiatore sulla coda del tempo) make up a trilogy of time where each represents the past, present and future respectively.
-The tour that follows this album made between January and March 2000, called Tour Blu, it is characterized by a futuristic cut like the 1999 album with projection screens and laser lights, the concerts began with a sort of three-dimensional hologram that had the appearance of a robotic face named Claud; an alter ego of the artist who announced that he came from the future and appeared between one song and another to tell his story accompanied by thoughts and messages from the future, the virtual image mentions that as long as his music is listened to the traveler will not he will have left in vain.
+Baglioni subsequently declared that the three albums (Oltre, Io sono qui and Viaggiatore sulla coda del tempo) make up a trilogy of time where each represents the past, present and future respectively.
+The tour that followed this album took place between January and March 2000, called Tour Blu, it is characterized by a futuristic cut like the 1999 album with projection screens and laser lights, the concerts began with a sort of three-dimensional hologram that had the appearance of a robotic face named Claud; an alter ego of the artist who announced that he came from the future and appeared between one song and another to tell his story accompanied by thoughts and messages from the future, the virtual image mentions that as long as his music is listened to the traveler will not he will have left in vain.

 On 31 December 1999, for New Year's Eve, he performed in the last concert of the millennium in St. Peter’s Square, in the Vatican, in the presence of approximately 380,000 spectators including the Pope and on live national TV, he is the first and only artist in history to have held a concert in Vatican Square.

 In the summer of 2000, he brought the tour Acustico.
-Sogno di una notte di note to the amphitheatres, rearranging all his most famous songs in an acoustic key, in 2001 he was the first artist to bring pop music to traditional theaters with the tour Incanto tra pianoforte e voce performing completely alone accompanied by just the piano.
+Sogno di una notte di note to amphitheatres, rearranging all his most famous songs in an acoustic key, in 2001 he was the first artist to bring pop music to traditional theaters with the tour Incanto tra pianoforte e voce performing completely alone accompanied by just the piano.

-In 2003 the album Sono io was released which sold 300,000 copies in just one month, followed by the stadium tour with the stage at the center.
+In 2003 the album Sono io was released which sold 300,000 copies in just one month, followed by a stadium tour with the stage at the center.

-In 2005 his first official collection Tutti qui was released which soon became a commercial success and from which the tour which lasted from 2006 to 2007 began in palasport with the stage at the centre.
+In 2005 his first official greatest hits album Tutti qui was released, and was accompanied by a tour which lasted from 2006 to 2007, beginning in arenas.

 In 2009 he launched the ambitious Q.P.G.A. project which includes a novel, an album, a film and a series of concerts.

-In 2010, he did a series of concerts around the world, the last concert at the Royal Albert Hall in London was recorded and broadcast on Sky and transposed onto the live album World Tour which met with incredible success.
+In 2010, he did a series of concerts around the world, the last concert at the Royal Albert Hall in London was recorded and broadcast on Sky and transposed onto the live album World Tour which was met with incredible success.
 On New Year's Eve 2011 he held a concert at the Imperial fora in Rome which attracted over 300,000 people.
 In 2013 he released the album Con voi.